those untwisted by the love of things

 A goose, tobacco and cologne… Distinctly praise the years, whose volatile blamed bleeding hands extend and thresh the height, the imagination spans beyond despair, outpacing bargain, vocable and prayer.
 (Hart Crane)

 Promethean fire, water from Sisyphus.
 Let us remember this day.
 As Hegel reminds us, the world’s history is not the ground of happiness, for periods of happiness are simply empty pages in our history.
+Welcome to the year 2020.

 May we continue to live in such interesting times.